 - Playing familiar music during daily routines

 Each option can brighten the atmosphere and help your loved one feel more at ease.
+Music-based memory-friendly activities can also help families share meaningful moments, even when conversation becomes more difficult.

 How to Adapt Activities for Your Older Loved One